teaql/teaql-quick-start/quick-start/function-patten.md

 1. Write a function like this in your IntelliJ IDEA.
     ![](images/FP-14.png)

 2. Open Postman,then add a new request.
-Similarly, select method **PUT**, and input the link http://localhost:8080/model/communityManager/helloUpdateKidForEmilyFamily/ into the box.
+    + select method **PUT**,
+    + input the link http://localhost:8080/model/communityManager/helloUpdateKidForEmilyFamily/ into the box.
     + click **Body** and select JSON.
     + Input the name of the kid that you want to change his(her) feature, Then input the feature you want to change
     or add.
+    + Click **Send**
     ![](images/FP-15.png)

+3. When you get the response like the pictu